 There were certainly an assortment of fish, raw and cooked; there was also plenty of live animals in water troughs, oh and there’s also this pair of pigs heads.

-My three days spent with the monks were amazing.
-It began with a whole day of celebration, where my fellow novice monk (who's actually my cousin who I haven't seen in twenty years) and I were paraded around the villages in what could've been the Pope-Mobile.
+My three days spent with the monks was nothing short of an adventure.
+It began with a whole day of celebration, where my fellow novice monk (who’s actually my cousin who I haven’t seen in twenty years) and I were paraded around the villages in what could’ve been the Pope-Mobile.
 A long train of well-wishers followed our motorcade, dancing and singing along the way to traditional mor lum (Thai folk music) blaring from a tower of speakers.

 On the last day, we had our meal together (monks only eat once a day before noon) with a wide assortment of food.
 The conversation revolved around their curiosity about life in America, the luxuries that we take for granted, and the contrast to life in the rural areas of Thailand.
 We wished each other well, and promised to not wait another twenty years before reuniting.
 It was bittersweet.